datamapio/posmo_one_testing/README.md

 ### 1. Always mention the city, country and operation system (iOS/Android)
 - a.
 Mention the city/town/municipality and country, so that we will better understand your local context.
 - b.
 Mention if you have an iPhone or an Android phone
+- c.
+Mention email, day when problem occured so we can reproduce same issue in testing env.

 ### 2. Always mention your settings